seegeekrow/deep-dive/README.md

 1) Create Dataflow instance and deploy code to that instance, for dataflow code examples please refer to https://cloud.google.com/dataflow/docs/samples

 2) use different metrics as service level indicators (SLIs) to gauge different SLOs.
 Setup Monitoring/Alerting/Dashboard using Stack driver to achieve it.

--             Infrastructure metrics for pipeline performance

--             Pipeline metrics for system lag and data correctness

--             Pipeline logs and errors for code defects and unanticipated behavior
+-Infrastructure metrics for pipeline performance -Pipeline metrics for system lag and data correctness -Pipeline logs and errors for code defects and unanticipated behavior

-#